CIS1221-2023-2024/A3-StringMatching/README.md

-Certainly!
-Here's a tailored README template for your string matching project using the Boyer-Moore algorithm, implemented in Python and C#.

 Boyer-Moore String Matching Project

 Introduction
 This project implements the Boyer-Moore algorithm for string matching, demonstrating its efficiency and effectiveness in text search.
 The implementation is provided in both Python and C# to showcase the algorithm's application in different programming environments.

 Team Members

 Elmuntserbalah Taher: Focus on Python implementation, algorithm optimization , Documentation.

 David Isaac: Specialized in C# implementation, testing, algorithm optimization and documentation.

 Running the Project

 Python:

-1- Navigate to the Python source folder: cd [Python source folder] 2- Run the script: python boyer_moore.py
+=1 Navigate to the Python source folder: cd [Python source folder]

+=2 Run the script: python boyer_moore.py

 C#:

-1- Navigate to the C# project folder: cd [C# project folder] 2- Build and run the project: dotnet run
+=1 Navigate to the C# project folder: cd [C# project folder]

+-2 Build and run the project: dotnet run

 Input Examples
  in python: